 BAUMBACH: I have the privilege of having Greta often sitting across the table from me while I’m writing.
 I mused aloud, “Who do you think would be good as Babette?”
 And she immediately said, “Me, I should play her.”
 And Greta is always right so I signed her up then and there.
 I think it gave me confidence in that Greta saw herself in the character.
 It allowed me to see that character in a clearer way.
 But in the book, you’re in Jack’s head so she’s more of a projection.

 AP: The kids also become real people in the movie and provide some of the white noise, while also getting some of the best lines.

 BAUMBACH: They were all so professional and also such kids at the same time, which is the best combination.
 I suggested to them that they were like a radio that was turned on at the beginning and then it’s just on for the whole movie.
-Whether they’re on camera or not, they’re still talking, so when we find them again, they’re just going further into whatever conversation they were having earlier.
+Whether they’re on camera or not, they’re still talking.
 For everyone, it was a bit like learning a song, knowing when to overlap, when it’s too much, when it becomes good white noise or kind of unappealing white noise.

-AP: You used choreographer David Neumann not just for a dance at the end but for the crowd scenes and breakfast scenes.
+AP: You used choreographer David Neumann not just for the dance at the end but for the crowd scenes and breakfast scenes.
 Had you worked that way before?

 BAUMBACH: I kind of backed into it on “Marriage Story.”
 I had brought him into work on the theater stuff in that movie.
 In this movie I brought him in from the beginning because I had a feeling that, knowing it’s going to end with a dance, everything is kind of threatening to go into a dance from the very beginning.